-(a) the previous performance of the CWMU, including the actions of the landowner association member or landowner association operator when reviewing renewal of the certificate of registration; and
+(b) the previous performance of the CWMU, including the actions of all landowner association members; and

-(b) any violation of Title 23, Wildlife Resources Code, this rule, stipulations contained in the certificate of registration and all other relevant information provided from any source related to the applicant's fitness to operate a CWMU.
+(c) any violation by a landowner association member of Title 23, Wildlife Resources Code, this rule, stipulations contained in the certificate of registration and all other relevant information provided from any source related to the applicant's fitness to operate a CWMU.

-(a) approve the renewal Certificate of Registration and forward the permit recommendations to the Regional Advisory Councils and Wildlife Board; or
+(a) recommend approving renewal of the certificate of registration and forward the permit recommendations to the Regional Advisory Councils and Wildlife Board; or

-(b) deny the renewal Certificate of Registration and state the reasons for denial in writing to the applicant; and
+(b) recommend denying the renewal certificate of registration and state the reasons for denial in writing to the applicant; and

 (i) forward the application, reason for denial and recommendation to the Regional Advisory Councils and Wildlife Board; and

-(8) Upon receiving the division's recommendation as provided in Subsection (b)(i), the Wildlife Board may consider:
+(9)(a) Upon receiving the division's recommendation as provided in Subsection (6), the Wildlife Board may consider:

-(9) A CWMU Certificate of Registration for renewal is authorized for three years and shall expire on January 31, providing the certificate of registration is not revoked or suspended prior to the expiration date.
+(10) A certificate of registration for renewal is authorized for three years and shall expire on January 31, providing the certificate of registration is not revoked, suspended, or terminated prior to the expiration date.

-(1)(a) A CWMU must be operated by a landowner association member who owns land within the CWMU or a landowner association operator who leases or otherwise controls hunting on land within the CWMU.
+(1)(a) A CWMU must be operated by a landowner association who is represented by a president or a landowner association operator.

-(b) A landowner association member or landowner association operator may appoint CWMU agents to protect private property within the CWMU; however, the landowner association member or landowner association operator must assume ultimate responsibility for the operation of the CWMU.
+(b) A landowner association president or landowner association operator may appoint CWMU agents to protect private property within the CWMU; however, the landowner association president, or landowner association operator must assume ultimate responsibility for the operation of the CWMU.